Gannat: History

 Motorway building work around Gannat has allowed the discovery of quartz works which date back 800,000 years.
 Deposits at Clos de Montsala have revealed bifaces and bone fragments indicating the presence of hunters around 300,000 years ago.

 A structure composed of small limestone blocks containing numerous horse bones as well as an original stone works are the only remains of a small group of hunters who came from the north 17,000 years ago.

-The discovery of fossils, silos, wells, ceramics, bronze or blue glass bracelets, enclosures with entrances, ashes and wood charcoal show that the region was already widely occupied by from the final Bronze Age to the Second Iron Age.
+The discovery of fossils, silos, wells, ceramics, bronze or blue glass bracelets, enclosures with entrances, ashes and wood charcoal show that the region was already widely occupied from the final Bronze Age to the Second Iron Age.

 After the resistance of the Gauls at Gergovie and the defeat of Vercingétorix at Alésia in 52BC, Gannat was occupied by Romans interested in the riches of the Limagne.
 They developed cultivation by draining the soil.

 The Gauls were "Romanised" little by little and many Gallo-Roman structures can be found in surrounding communes.
 Artisans flourished to satisfy Roman demand.
 Discoveries from the first century AD include thirty moulds, vases, an oven and two pottery medicine jars.
 Construction materials were imported and exchanged for local craft or agricultural products.
 Urban centres developed, as well as roads, linking Clermont to Menat, Biozat, Vichy, Gannat, Bègues and Chantelle.